-If your business involves crossing the Canada/U.S. land border, consult the Border Wait Times table provided by the Canada Border Services Agency to avoid delays.
+If your commercial activities require you to cross the Canada/U.S. land border, consult the Border Wait Times table provided by the Canada Border Services Agency to help avoid delays.

 This program allows you to pass quickly through Canadian customs at major Canadian airports.

 You can use this card to help you cross the Canada-U.S. border faster when you travel for business.